ADVANCING REGIONAL DEVELOPMENT IN DRUM COUNTRY NEW YORK

 The Drum Country New York region encompasses Jefferson, Lewis, and St. Lawrence counties in north-central New York State.
-We are a multi-sector economic and workforce development partnership created to help prospective Drum Country employers access the information, resources, and incentives needed to make our location their best asset.
+We are a multi-sector economic and workforce development partnership created to help prospective Drum Country employers access the resources and incentives needed to make our location their best asset.

 WHO WE ARE